 From time to time, businesses should throw out promotions to raise interest and awareness.
 The most reputable suppliers do this so it won’t harm your brand.
 10% off isn’t much yet it gets shoppers on the street and online buying more.

 In simple terms, the product or service has to solve a problem.
 Or, it should add value in some way.
 There needs to be an element of convenience for them to think “wow, making it better than everything else on the market.”
 There is too much competition to be boring and middle-of-the-lane.

 Don’t assume it has to be something new.
 John Dyson built a vacuum empire by relying on existing technology.
-Their makes and models did the same thing essentially, but it was the tech which separated them from the crowd.
+Their makes and models did the same thing essentially, but it was the tech that separated them from the crowd.

 Customers don’t buy something as a stand-alone item.
 In 2018, they purchase it to link with other products.
 Imagine a smart home for a moment.
-The owner has a TV, speakers, lights and a hands-free base all synced together.
+The owner has a TV, speakers, lights, and a hands-free base all synced together.
 Why?
 It’s because they want to be able to control the features in their home through one device.

-So, buying Apple and Android products probably isn’t a wise move as their notoriously different.
+So, buying Apple and Android products probably isn’t a wise move as they’re notoriously different.
 You need to pick a side (if you sell tech) and ensure it syncs with the popular devices.
 And, you

 should advertise the fact.